haskell/core-libraries-committee/PROPOSALS.md

       likely need to adjust baselines in `testsuite/tests/interface-stability`.
 Usually you can do it by running `hadrian/build -j test --only=base-exports --test-accept` and copying changes to adjacent files.
+    * Unless your branch is particularly big, it's advisable to squash it into a single commit.
+At the moment GitLab does not offer "squash-and-merge" option in UI, so this has to be maintained manually.

 ## The "when"